iifawzi/tf-raft/README.md

   </li>
 </ol>

 for the Peers creation, you can simply depend on the factory:

 https://github.com/iifawzi/tf-raft/blob/96d8d738b5db0b22771fda7cd909c09735eb60c6/clusters/memory.cluster.ts#L30

 https://github.com/iifawzi/tf-raft/blob/96d8d738b5db0b22771fda7cd909c09735eb60c6/factories/peer.factory.ts#L5-L18

+### References

+besides the dissertation, it was super useful going through the discussions in the raft-dev group, many of the questions that mind come to your mind while implementing this, has been already discussed in the group.
+[Raft development Group](https://groups.google.com/g/raft-de)

+bonus if you're arabic speaker, the distributed systems' list by Ahmed Fraghal [Distributed Systems in arabic](https://www.youtube.com/watch?v=s_p3I5CMGJw) and actually it was the first time I hear about raft, in this series.

 ## License